-With its size of almost 43 millimeters wide, the case still looks quite massive on a normal wrist.
+With its size of almost 43 millimeters wide, the case still looks massive on a normal wrist.
 The problem is partially compensated by a relatively low profile of the main, um, hull, but the vertical crown still makes using the BC4 Flight Timer as a daily beater a bit troublesome: if there is a piece of clothing that this control element can cling to, believe me: it will.

-The two push-pieces just below eight and four o’clock positions are actually quite useful.
-Push the one at the left size of the body with a universally understandable “minus” sign on it and the main hour hand will move an hour back allowing you to adjust to new time zone with a single push of the button.
+The two push-pieces just below eight and four o’clock positions are actually useful.
+Push the one at the left side of the body with a universally understandable “minus” sign on it and the main hour hand will move an hour back allowing you to adjust to new time zone with a single push of the button.
 Push the one on the right and the hand will jump one hour forward.

-Both push-pieces do not affect reading on the second time zone display, which is, too, convenient.
+Both push-pieces do not affect the reading on the second time zone display, which is, too, convenient.
 If you, however, need to change both time zones at once (for example, on a night when a DST time comes into effect), just use the main crown at three o’clock.

-Oris BC4 Flight Timer watch specification:
+Oris BC4 Flight Timer specification:

 Price range: $3000 — $4000